 - You may fish.
 Bring your rods.
 Catch, kiss and release (unless you are really starving).

-- No dogs or pets (performing hamsters, worms, extinct amphibians or blue Pandas) are allowed without consent from organisers.
+- No dogs or pets (performing hamsters, worms, extinct amphibians or blue Pandas) are allowed without consent from the organisers.

 - ATM on site, 24 hours.
 Keep in mind mobile ATM tend to be unreliable at times, CASH IS KING.

 - No open fires, only gas braaiers allowed.
-Alternatively join Braai Boy at his dedicated braai area.

 - Food for Sale.
 Yummy food!
 There will be a wide selection of healthy, greasy, veggie, meaty, traditional, fruity, fusion, cooked, fast and slow food to choose from.

-- No motorized boats/watercraft allowed.
+- No motorised boats/watercraft allowed.

 - Human, wind and mind powered crafts/canoes are allowed.
 Safety jackets are required!
 Please ensure that you have the ability to float graciously (swim).